atomisthq/docs/docs/automations/slack.md

-With `MessageOptions` actionable Slack message can be turned into _updatable_ messages; the `MessageOptions` interface provides important options to handle and tune message updates and re-writes in Slack.
+With `MessageOptions` actionable Slack message can be turned into _updatable_ messages; the `MessageOptions` interface provides important options to handle and tune message updates and rewrites in Slack.

-The following section will describe the properties on the `MessageOptions` interface and what they can be used for.
+The following section describes the properties on the `MessageOptions` interface and what they can be used for.
 But first, here is the interface:

 ```typescript